maria-robobug/automation_test/README.md

 ### Running the test:
 1. In the project root, run the command:
 `cucumber ./features/meme_creation.feature --format progress --format html --out=features_report.html`
-2. Results should be shown on the terminal
+2. Results report can be seen by opening the generated *features_report.html* in any web browser